MrAirspace/airspace-charts/README.md

 - config.json
 - style.json
 - mbtiles with the chart data
+Make sure to place the files in the correct directory/file_path as per the specs in the 'config.json' and 'style.json' files!

 Primarily aimed as 'approach plate' chart background for BlueSky ATM airspace simulation software.